 Preparation, preparation, preparation

 Every business school will have a different admissions process in place, and all quality MBA programmes will have an interview as part of that process.
 Our University of St.Gallen MBA does indeed have one too, and it does play a key part in the decision to admit or not to admit a candidate.
-So, if you are in that place, thinking just how to “ace” your interview, some tips upfront might help and incentives you to not just “go” for it, but to thoroughly prepare for it.
+So, if you are in that place, thinking just how to “ace” your interview, some tips upfront might help incentivise you to not just “go for it," but to thoroughly prepare.

 Relationships, relationships, relationships